CharlieEtienne/palette-generator/README.md

 ## How it works

 This package was inspired by [uihue](https://www.uihue.com/) from Matteo Frana.
-The author has explained how it was doing in an article called ["The Mystery of Tailwind Colors (v4)"](https://dev.to/matfrana/the-mystery-of-tailwind-colors-v4-hjh), but the short version is:
+The author detailed his method in an article called ["The Mystery of Tailwind Colors (v4)"](https://dev.to/matfrana/the-mystery-of-tailwind-colors-v4-hjh), but the short version is:

 1. Use the DeltaE 2000 algorithm to iterate through the Tailwind CSS colors and find the nearest match
 2. Apply this delta with a smoothing effect as we approach the extreme light and dark hues to preserve the color's distinctive features.

-I just tried to do the same but with php.
+I simply tried to do the same in PHP.

 ## Example

 <img width="1174" alt="palette-generator" src="https://github.com/user-attachments/assets/b3a27896-4b05-4b01-9b71-9e4d178c05a3" />

-## Perfs
+## Performance

-Due to the algorithm itself, it might be more resource-intensive than other solutions.
+Due to the algorithm itself, it may be more resource-intensive than other solutions.

 Here are some benchmarks: